mugatu9/sea-b26-foundations/roster/Elizabeth Rives/readme.md

 About Me
 ---------

-### A Bit of Background

 I'm originally from Seattle and last year, after graduate school I returned to Seattle to work on projects for eSage Group, a systems integration and analytics consultancy.
-Before graduate school I worked as a product manager for *Scientific Explorer and *Elmer's Products*, developing children's educational activity kits.
+Before graduate school I worked as a product manager for Scientific Explorer and Elmer's Products, developing children's educational activity kits.
 I learned Python through Code Fellows and am excited to pick up JavaScript.